-Solar, wind, and other alternative energy sources have incredible potential to reduce our dependence on fossil fuels and yield environmental and economic benefits.
+Biofuels are liquid fuels produced from renewable biological sources, including plants and algae.
+Biofuels offer a solution to one of the challenges of solar, wind, and other alternative energy sources.
+These energy sources have incredible potential to reduce our dependence on fossil fuels and yield environmental and economic benefits.
 But many of these sources have a limitation: they can’t replace liquid fuels such as jet fuel, gasoline, and diesel fuel that are critical to our transportation needs.
-One potential solution is biofuels.
-These are liquid fuels produced from renewable biological sources, including plants and algae.
+That’s where biofuels could help.

 Now, bioenergy researchers are developing a future generation of advanced biofuels and bioproducts.
 These efforts, spread across many institutions and many scientists taking incremental steps to advance biofuels science, share several important steps.
 Scientists must develop sources of biofuel raw material (called feedstocks) that are sustainable and environmentally friendly.
 For example, switchgrass and poplar are fast-growing, non-food species that may be ideal feedstocks.
 Scientists may improve genes in plants to make those plants easy to break down for processing into biofuels and other bioproducts.
 They must design enzymes and microbes (such as yeast) tailored to breaking down plant material into sugars and the substances that give plants their structure.
 And they must design microbes that excel at converting these materials into chemicals used for fuel and other products.
 Finally, scientists must work with engineers and technicians to design processes that produce feedstock in ways that are cost effective and that minimize their need for water, electricity, and other resources.